Each year, Food Standards Australia New Zealand (FSANZ) provides universities with student project ideas.

 Information for applicants

 FSANZ student research projects are available year round.
-We encourage students and supervisors to view the list of proposed research projects (word 693kb).
+We encourage students and supervisors to view the list of Student research project topics (689KB).
 Research projects are not limited to those on the list.
 We encourage students to contact FSANZ to discuss other project ideas.

 A FSANZ staff member with expertise in the student research project topic will act as an advisor to help students throughout the project.
 Students are required to submit a final research report to FSANZ and will be offered the opportunity to present on their research findings to FSANZ staff.